paulscherrerinstitute/xvcSupport/README.md

 I had problems generating the ICON (v1.06a) and ILA (v1.05a) cores which consistently would produce an error.
 Googling around reveals that this is not uncommon.
 The work-around is to enable the "All IP Versions" checkbox and use the previous version (ICON v1.05a and ILA v1.04a, respectively, worked for me).
+It seems this problem is due to java installation issues - YMMV.

 #### PSI Note

-For the IFC board there is a `Tmem2ICONWrapper` wrapper which glues all the pieces together and which can be hooked to any place in `TUSER` memory.
+For the IFC board there is a `Tmem2BscanWrapper` wrapper which glues all the pieces together and which can be hooked to any place in `TUSER` memory.

-E.g., if you connect `Tmem2ICONWrapper` to the `CS2` window of `TUSER2` at offset `0x00000000` then
+E.g., if you connect `Tmem2BscanWrapper` to the `CS2` window of `TUSER2` at offset `0x00000000` then
 you can start `xvcSrv` on the IFC board:

     xvcSrv -D tmem -t USER2:0x200000